SwiftUI Bottom Toolbar and Placement API

 }

-The overflow menu appears automatically.
-I didn't write code to create it.
-SwiftUI saw 10 items, measured available space, and moved the extras to an overflow menu.
-But here's the frustrating part: SwiftUI doesn't give you any control over this overflow behavior.
-No API to customize it, no way to prioritize which items stay visible, no option to use a different overflow UI.
-The API feels incomplete—it just happens to you.
+I didn't write code to create the overflow menu.
+SwiftUI saw 10 items, measured available space, and moved extras into a "..." button.
+You get no control over this.
+No API to customize it, no way to prioritize which items stay visible, no option to change the overflow UI.

-On iPhone, you see 4-5 icons plus a "•••" overflow button.
-On iPad, 5-7 icons before overflow.
+On iPhone, 4-5 icons show before overflow.
+On iPad, 5-7.
 On macOS, all 10 might fit if the window is wide enough.
-Which items get hidden?
-SwiftUI decides.
+SwiftUI picks which items get hidden based on its own logic.
 Want to keep the most important actions visible?
-Too bad.
-SwiftUI picks based on its own logic.
+You can't specify that.

 These goals conflict.
-SwiftUI's toolbar API optimizes for Apple's vision—universal apps that adapt everywhere.
-That's impressive engineering for cross-platform development.
-But for simple iPhone apps, it creates friction.
+SwiftUI's toolbar API optimizes for universal apps that adapt everywhere.
+For simple iPhone apps, it creates friction.
 The framework makes decisions for you, and you can't override them.